srgautam9/Topic_Classification/README.md

 # Topic Classification

-Text -> topic classifier built entirely from scratch (no pretrained models, no finetuning), under the 5B parameter constraint, designed to scale to a 10M-row / 4GB parquet dataset without loading it fully into memory.
+Topic classifier that predicts TOPIC given the DATA, built entirely from scratch (no pretrained models, no finetuning), under the 5B parameter constraint, designed to scale to a 10M-row / 4GB parquet dataset without loading it fully into memory.

 ## Repository structure